90r1ll4/gotldwizard/README.md

   -t, --tld string          TLD(Top Level Domain) to add[com,in,tech] -T, --tldList string      TLD (Top Level Domain) list to add
 ```
+To build use command `go build` to get genrate binary file.

 For an overview of all commands use the following command:

 ```bash